 - Exhale and cross your arms at the elbows so your hands are back-to-back

 - Hold in this position as you continue to breathe for 20-30 seconds

 - Inhale, lift one leg and cross it over the other

 - If you want a deeper stretch and you have good trunk stability, exhale and lean forward from your hips

 - Continue to breathe as you hold the stretch for 3-5 breaths

 - Gently release your leg and move to stretch the other side

 There are plenty of other exercises to try.
 Sitting down has never been so stress-free!

 A personal experience

-There’s even an accessible yoga blog that can be found here.
+There’s even an accessible yoga blog.
 Alongside other ambassadors, it promotes Katja Sandschneider, from Germany: